-But in recent years, new potential homeowners struggle to afford the house with the huge lawn, and they also don’t really seem to want them as much.
-Not only are we are beginning to collectively recognize how environmentally taxing lawns can be but simultaneously, we also don’t want to waste precious space with such useless planting.
+But in recent years, new potential homeowners have struggled to afford the house with the huge lawn, and they also don’t really seem to want them as much.
+Not only are we beginning to collectively recognize how environmentally taxing lawns can be, but simultaneously, we also don’t want to waste precious space with such useless planting.
 Plus, with habitat loss, climate change, and the decline of beneficial insects, the environmental benefits of making even a mini meadow instead of acres of lawn is more and more important.

-There are many better alternatives to the American lawn and I am going to continue to explore them all in future posts.
+There are many better alternatives to the American lawn, and I am going to continue to explore them all in future posts.
 This includes my own lawn replacement projects and experiments.
-But to start lets talk about thinking about how you can transform a lawn to an easy meadow in 5 easy steps.
+But to start, let’s talk about thinking about how you can transform your lawn into an easy meadow in 5 simple steps.

 I see meadows as attractive and interesting gardens that can be full of perennial wildflowers and other native meadow plants.
-They often thrive in the worst kinds of soil and are highly characteristic of their location.
+They often thrive in the worst kinds of poor soil and are highly characteristic of their location.
 Meadow’s also provide much-needed wildlife habitat and pollinator support and are absolutely necessary if we are to reverse the decline of a huge variety of species.

 A Simplified Approach to Lawn Conversion

-Installing a meadow is quite similar to installing a lawn and the workload is largely the same.
-Meadows require a substantial amount of work—almost as much as a lawn—particularly in the first years while they establish.
+Installing a meadow is quite similar to installing a lawn, and the workload is largely the same.
+Meadows requires a substantial amount of work—almost as much as a lawn—particularly in the first years while they are getting established.
 The work is different, and it does taper off after the second and third years.
-Establishing a meadow shouldn’t be considered solution to shirking lawn duty.
+Establishing a meadow shouldn’t be considered a solution to shirking turf grass maintenance.

-If you are thinking to replace your lawn I suggest taking a multi year approach that gradually reduces your lawn size while you learn how to create and maintain a meadow that works in your region.
+If you are thinking of replacing your lawn, I suggest taking a multi-year approach that gradually reduces your lawn size while you learn how to create and maintain a meadow that works in your region.

 From Lawn to Meadow in 5 Easy Steps

-- SOW THE SEED.
 Broadcast wildflower seeds by hand.
-Rake over the site to spread the seed evenly and then walk over the entire area to press the seed into the ground (or you can use a lawn roller if you have one).
-Seed to soil contact is important and it can make or break the success of your planting.
+Rake over the site to spread the seed evenly.
+Then, walk over the entire area to press the seed into the ground (or you can use a lawn roller if you have one).
+Seed-to-soil contact is important, and it can make or break the success of your planting.
 Planting by seed is much less work than the other option.

-- MULCHING can help to maintain moisture levels that will help with germination but it isn’t required.
-If you do mulch, use clean weed and seed free straw in a thin layer that will not smother baby plants.
+Mulching can help to maintain moisture levels that will assist germination, but it isn’t required.
+If you do mulch, use clean weed and seed-free straw in a thin layer that will not smother baby plants.
 Do not use field hay – it is full of weed seeds.

-- SEEDS, especially those planted in the spring, will need daily watering until they are established.
-Generally the plants will need daily watering for about 8 weeks.
+Seeds, especially those planted in the spring, will need daily watering until they are established.
+Generally, the plants will need daily watering for about eight weeks.
 After that, weekly watering should suffice.
-You can plant a meadow late in the fall and snowcover will help to provide the protection and water that it needs thrive in the spring.
+You can seed plant a meadow late in the fall, and snow cover will help to provide the protection and water that it needs to thrive in the spring.
 Make sure that you do not plant it too early – allowing for germination in the late fall.
 If germination happens and plants are immediately frozen in the winter, they will be unlikely to survive.
 Only seed in the fall if temps have chilled enough to ensure that the seeds will not germinate until spring.